 We’re 4 days into my 5/day challenge.
 Do you have 20 things so far?
 I guess if I count every member of my family I should have 120 things.
 I actually might!
-(I’ll share an update later) While decluttering and selling your used stuff may come at the bottom of your to do list, it may net you more in the short term than re-allocating your stock portfolio or slashing your monthly expense by 10%.
+Decluttering and selling your used stuff may come at the bottom of your to do list, but it may net you more in the short term than re-allocating your stock portfolio or slashing your monthly expense by 10%.

 “How do I decide if something is worth selling, or donating, or if it is better to give it away or toss it?”

 Give your item a good once-over.
 If it is damaged, broken, and or repairable it should be trashed. (the exception is cotton clothing which can be re-used as rags)

 Learn more: 4 Tips For Green Decluttering

 If it still has life left, consider how much it would sell for.
 If you know what your time is worth, you can use that as part of the equation.

 Most of my work is unpaid, but I consider my free time to be worth at least $10/hr, so if a sale won’t net me that I don’t bother.
 If it is something BIG I need gone I either post it to freecycle, put it by the curb (we get a lot of trash pickers on trash days), or put it on Craig’s List.